mozilla/moz-forecasting/moz_forecasting/mobile_ad_tiles/README.md

    - `pricing_model` (STRING): Indicates whether clicks or impressions are used in the pricing model
    - `forecast_predicted_at` (TIMESTAMP):  Indentifies the DAU forecast used for this forecast

+## Scheduled Production Run
+The monthly update it scheduled to run 1 AM UTC on the 3rd of every month.
+The deployment can be viewed in Outerbounds [here](https://ui.desertowl.obp.outerbounds.com/dashboard/flows/p/revenue/mobileadtilesforecast.prod.mobileadtilesforecastflow).
+The deployment is updated automatically via the circleci job `update_mobile_tiles_scheduled_job` whenever a commit is made into main.

 ## History and Changes